RdeSwart/feather_wood/assets/TESTING.md

-# 🧪 Testing: Feather and Wood
+#  Testing: Feather and Wood

 This document outlines the testing strategy and results for the **Feather and Wood** Django-based e-commerce site.
-Testing covers manual functional tests, Lighthouse audits, automated Django tests, third-party integrations, accessibility, and known issues.
+Testing covers manual functional tests, Lighthouse audits,  third-party integrations, accessibility, and known issues.

 ---

 ## ✅ Manual Testing

-### 🌐 Core Pages
+###  Core Pages

 | Page                | Tested? | Notes                                   |
 |---------------------|--------|-----------------------------------------|